 Today, customer trust is no longer rooted in a strong gut feeling and someone’s good word.
 In every industry, data is key to delivering and optimizing customer service delivery.
 Business leaders are responsible for protecting a breadth of sensitive information that can have serious cost consequences and legal penalties if compromised.
-This can be a challenge for growing companies who experience frequent changes to their teams and operations.
-Business leaders need a cyber security strategy to have a clear picture of where to invest to successfully mitigate threats over time.
+Effectively managing IT security can be a challenge for growing companies that experience frequent changes to their teams and operations.
+Business leaders need a cyber security strategy to have a clear picture of where to invest in mitigating threats over time successfully.

-As the Chief Financial Officer (CFO) of a growing business, you’re focused on providing the leadership to drive your organization’s strategy, operations, and controls while balancing productivity, risk management, and investment costs along the way.
-For the modern CFO, technology investments around AI and data management are now critical pieces of a business’s continuity and growth strategy and require expert consulting and resources to execute effectively.
+Chief Financial Officers (CFOs) focus on providing the leadership to drive their organization’s strategy, operations, and controls while balancing productivity, risk management, and investment costs along the way.
+For the modern CFO, technology investments around AI and data management are now critical pieces of a business’s continuity and growth strategy.
+These efforts require expert consulting and resources to execute effectively.

 - Phishing at 54%

 - Lack of Employee Cyber Security Awareness Training and Testing at 26%